KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession5/docs/ws2-yeoman/3generate.md

 1. Type `yo` <i class="fa fa-share fa-rotate-180"></i>.
 Select the **Fountain Webapp** option.

 1. Make the selections in the following screenshot.
-On the CI platform option, press `Enter` to skip it.
+On the Continuous Integration platform option, press `Enter` to skip it.

    ![](images/fountain-webapp-options.png)